-In Python, integers (int) are positive or negative whole numbers, with no predefined size limit (only the limitations of system memory).
+In Python, integers int are positive or negative whole numbers, with no predefined limit on their size (only the limitations of the system’s memory).

 In Python, integers can be declared in the following ways: